on this page

 Why you may need to lodge a tax return

-Sometimes you may actually need to lodge a tax return, even if you think you don’t need to.
+Sometimes you may need to lodge a tax return, even if you think you don’t need to.
 You may need to lodge a tax return if you had any of the following:

 - taxable income above the tax free threshold